Sheikha Abdulla al-Misnad: International activities

 Al-Misnad is a member of numerous international bodies and delegations.
 She was an active member of the Steering Committee of the Symposium at the UNESCO World Conference on Higher Education Applicability to the Arab States of the Persian Gulf, which was held in Doha from December 5 to December 7, 1999.

 She has been a member of the United Nations University Council (UNU) since June 2004.
 Her distinguished career in education has gained her a wide and esteemed reputation not only in Qatar, but also in the broader region and in international arenas.
 In January 2008, she was awarded an honorary doctorate in Civil Law by Durham University in acknowledgement of her achievements in education.

 Presidency of Qatar University

 She was appointed president of Qatar University in 2003.
 In June 2015, she was replaced by Hassan Rashid Al-Derham.

 Government

 She was conferred the rank of Minister by the Qatari government in 2010.

 Controversy

-In her speech to Dalhousie University in 2013 Al-Misnad expressed how she had to ask one thousand Qatari students to leave the university within the first year of taking up her position as a president of Qatar University.
+In a speech to Dalhousie University in 2013, al-Misnad expressed how she had to ask one thousand Qatari students to leave the university within the first year of taking up her position as a president of Qatar University.
 The statement generated controversy and public outrage among the Qatari community.